Asturias autonomous football team

 The Asturias autonomous football team is the regional football team for Asturias.
 They are not affiliated with FIFA or UEFA, because it is represented internationally by the Spain national football team.

-The team only plays friendlies.
+Initially formed in 1915 as a partnership between Cantabrian and Asturian teams (before splitting soon after in 1918), the team competed in the short-lived Prince of Asturias Cup, winning the 1922–23 edition.
+They now only play friendlies, the most recent being in 2001–03 after a 64-year gap since their previous game.

 History

 Cantabric Federation

 The Regional Cantabric Federation of Football Clubs was founded on 9 December 1915 with the aim to represent all the clubs in the Province of Oviedo.
 On 22 November 1916, the Spanish Football Federation allowed the clubs of Cantabria to leave the Northern Regional Championship and join the newly created Cantabrian Regional Federation, along with clubs from Oviedo, soon to be renamed Asturias.

-In 1999, the Cantabrians joined forces with the Asturian clubs, and as the 'Cantabric Team', they played four official matches between 1917 and 1918, competing in the defunct Copa Príncipe de Asturias, an inter-regional competition organized by the Spanish Federation.
+The Cantabrians joined forces with the Asturian clubs to form the 'Cantabric Team' and played four official matches between 1917 and 1918 in the defunct Copa Príncipe de Asturias, an inter-regional competition organized by the Spanish Federation.
 This Cantabric side had the likes of the Villaverde brothers (Fernando and Senén), Manuel Argüelles and Manuel Meana, with the latter two going on to represent the Asturias national team in the 1920s.